 Have you ever wondered if you would experience a full-scale RPG in VR?
 Well, you can with Twilight Pioneers – a first-person action RPG based in a fantasy world full of magic.
 The game offers an immersive VR experience, making good use of the Daydream controller to give free movement to the players.
 You can wield a variety of different weapons and embark on a thrilling quest filled with exploration, skirmishes and epic boss battles.
 It’s like playing World of Warcraft in first-person.
 Now, I’m sure some of you are going to love that.

 Check Out The Best VR Apps and Enjoy Your VR Headset

-Did any of these aforementioned VR apps grab your attention?
+Did any of these aforementioned experiences and immersive apps grab your attention?
 Have you tried any other VR app that you think should be included on this list?
 Do let us know in the comments section below.
 And if, in case, you try out one of the listed experiences, make sure you share which experience you liked the most.
 In my time testing out these apps, I really liked the Tokyo Light Odyssey and La Fuga videos in the experimental section on Within, you should definitely check those out on your VR headset.